haleypgit/ai-retention-decision-support/README.md

 # AI-Powered Customer Retention Decision Support System for E-Commerce

-This project is a customer retention decision-support system that predicts customer inactivity, explains risk drivers, segments customers, recommends marketing actions, and provides an interactive Streamlit dashboard with an optional AI advisor.
+A practical, end-to-end system for predicting customer inactivity, understanding risk drivers, segmenting customers, and recommending targeted marketing actions — all delivered through an interactive Streamlit dashboard with an optional AI advisor.

-The goal is to help business users answer:
+### What this project helps you answer

 * Which customers are at risk of becoming inactive?
 * Why are they at risk?
 * What marketing action should be taken next?

+---

 ## How to Use This Project